rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 By orientating the part in different directions, there can be a significant difference in the print quality.
 Sudden changes of the model structure from a small cross-section to a large cross-section area will lead to severe volumetric changes of layers as the volume of 3D resin in each layer highly affects each cured layer's shrinkage.
 This can affect the model's integrity and will typically result in visible surface lines.
 CHITBOX has a good article on this topic [here](https://www.chitubox.com/en/article/support/howto/chitubox-free/editing/25).
 3DPrintingPro's related video is [here](https://www.youtube.com/watch?v=8xolVj0izVo&t=19s).
-Lastly, vary the placement of your part on the build plate.
-If you consistently place your objects in the build plate's center, your FEP will prematurely wear out in the center yet be absolutely fine in the surrounding, unused, wasted areas.
+Lastly, vary the placement of your part on the build-plate.
+If you consistently place your objects in the build-plate's center, your FEP will prematurely wear out in the center yet be absolutely fine in the surrounding, unused, wasted areas.

 **I bought x resin; what are the best settings for it?**

 Every resin behaves differently; there are no best settings that will work for every resin and every machine.
 For a quick start, you can refer to the [community resin exposure settings](https://www.elegoo.com/pages/3d-printing-user-suupport).
 Those settings should enable you to get a print going quickly, but you will need to test and adjust from there to find the best settings applicable for your machine.

-Casting resins can have a difficult time bonding to the build plate, and subsequently ruining your print.
+Casting resins can have a difficult time bonding to the build-plate, and subsequently ruining your print.
 There are multiple ways to increase adhesion during printing.
 You may apply a thin layer of primer (can be the very resin you are using) on the plate to improve adhesion.
-Apply to the build plate and keep under UV light for 10 to 15 minutes.
+Apply to the build-plate and keep under UV light for 10 to 15 minutes.
 Another way would be to change the profile settings, increase the number of bottom layers, and simultaneously increase the bottom curing time, increasing adhesion.
-If build plate bonding persists, you can apply resin on the build plate surface and leave for 3 mins before printing.
-Your last resort would be to rough up the build plate by scrubbing it with a clean 'cooking pan' abrasive pad, using a circular motion, covering the entire plate while it is flat on the working surface.
+If build-plate bonding persists, you can apply resin on the build-plate surface and leave for 3 mins before printing.
+Your last resort would be to rough up the build-plate by scrubbing it with a clean 'cooking pan' abrasive pad, using a circular motion, covering the entire plate while it is flat on the working surface.
 A good video applying primer [here](https://www.youtube.com/watch?v=eDl3vzZy0qQ).

 **How do I find the optimal settings for my resin and machine?**